 e) It shall be the responsibility of the home team to provide, complete and ensure the onward transmission of the Official Scorecard to the Fixture Secretary.
 The duly completed Official Scorecard shall be signed by both captains at the end of the match.

-f) In all competitions the result shall be decided by the sets won and lost, each team, being awarded 1 point for each set won.
+f) In all League matches the result shall be decided by the sets won and lost, each team, being awarded 1 point for each set won.

 h) Clubs having more than 1 team shall rank their teams in order of ability and shall, upon registration nominate a minimum of 3 players for each team.
 Once so nominated a player shall not be eligible to play for any team of his or her club, which is lower, ranked than the team for which he or she is nominated.
 The Committee shall also have the right to determine what constitutes a lower ranked side.
 The Committee shall have the discretion to alter nominations either upon application by the club concerned or as they deem appropriate.
 If a player is re-ranked from a higher team into a lower team, he / she will not be permitted again to play for the higher team during that season.